joshnguyentoronto/project-sharing-app/README.md

 ### Icebox:

-- Instant messaging between 2 people
+- Save Project as Draf feature when create Project
+- Notification Feature
 - Instant messaging between Group of people
-- GitHub intergration -> enable Cloning github directory from the website
+- GitHub intergration to enable Cloning github repository directory from the website
 - Light - Dark mode tongle
-- Google, GitHub, Facebook authentication
+- Google, GitHub authentication

 ---

+### Key Learning:

+- React is a very powerful and dynamic tool, but we have to do it "The React Way"
+- In React, state management is everything, it's difficult, it's important, and of course "follow the React way"

+---

-### Key Learning & Challenges:
+### Challenges:

-- la la la
-- la la la
-- la la la
-- la la la
-- la la la
-- la la la
+- Create a great and fully functional app in only a small amount of time take a lot of effort
+- React version 6 required to use Function Component for many feature that Class base Component is more difficult to work with

 ---